 - Studying & reading up on music, piano playing, psychology & teaching techniques

 - Preparing exercises and teaching material to suit different learning needs

 - Attending piano workshops teachers meetings conducted by examining boards

-- The actual business of running a piano studio – planning lessons, class scheduling, buying books for students, communicating with parents and students and a host of other stuff
+- The actual business of running a piano studio – planning lessons, class scheduling, buying books for students, communicating with parents and students, planning repertoire, and a host of other stuff

 - Organising opportunities for students to perform and attending rehearsals and student performances at concerts or piano workshops